 When you record video footage, the camera is essentially taking a number of still images, dictated by your frames per second.
-While you can use video footage to create a time-lapse, it’s probably best that you only use video for recordings over a short period of time.
+While you can use from a variety of stock video footage to create a time-lapse, it’s probably best that you only use video for recordings over a short period of time.
 This is because video can eat up huge amounts of space, and slow down your editing system.

 - Set up your shot similarly to if you were taking pictures.
 Pay close attention to framing and exposure settings.